JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 The error estimation strategies are:

-* oracle : The true error rate for the sample is computed.
-This violates the "predictable sequence requirement", so cant be used in a real audit.
 * noerror : The apriori error rates are 0.
 * fuzzPct: The apriori error rates are calculated from the true fuzzPct.
 * 2*fuzzPct: The fuzzPct is overestimated by a factor of 2.